SherG/cool-iron/blog/chatgpt-google-code-red.md

 This is in contast to Google Search which through auto-suggest and personalized search results, is always making recommendations based on your interactions with it.

-<a href="https://research.google/people/107923/" target="blank">Zoubin Ghahramani</a>, leader of the A.I. lab Google Brain, put it well when he told the Times last month:
+<a href="https://research.google/people/107923/" target="blank">Zoubin Ghahramani</a>, leader of <a href="https://research.google/teams/brain/" target="blank">Google Brain</a>, put it well when he told the _Times_ last month:

 <div style="padding-left: 2.5em;"><p>A cool demo of a conversational system that people can interact with over a few rounds, and it feels mind-blowing?
 That is a good step, but it is not the thing that will really transform society.
 It is not something that people can use reliably on a daily basis.</p></div>

-Based on anonymous sources, invisible documents and secret recordings (which readers are not allowed to access), the _Times_ story seems on a par with low-level speculative entertainment.
+Based on anonymous sources, invisible documents and secret recordings, the _Times_ story seems little more than speculative entertainment.

-For that reason it's surprising to see some search engine professionals talking up the 'threat' in social media.
+For that reason it's surprising to see some SEOs (search engine optimization professionals) talking up the 'threat' in social media.